mhauru/abeliantensors/README.md

 the elements we know are zero by symmetry, and can't accidentally let them be non-zero.

-Here's a simple nonsense example of how tensors can be used:
+Here's a simple nonsense example of how abeliantensors can be used:
 ```
 import numpy as np
-from tensors import TensorZ2
+from abeliantensors import TensorZ2

 # Create a symmetric tensor from an ndarray.
 All elements that should be zero
 # by symmetry are simply discarded, whether they are zero or not.